| | | | | |

 Step 7: Rise Again

-Transfer the rolls to a parchment or foil-lined baking sheet, cover loosely with plastic wrap, and let them rise for 30 minutes to 1 hour, until puffed and pillowy.
+Transfer the rolls to a parchment or foil-lined baking sheet, cover loosely with plastic wrap, and let them rise for 1 hour, until puffed and pillowy.

 Step 8: Egg Wash and Bake